krystalcode/drupal8-entity-sync/README.md

 - Defines an EntitySyncFrom service that syncs entities from remote services to Drupal.
   - Syncs entities via hook_cronapi.
+  - Entities to sync are defined by allowing modules to subscribe to the SyncEntityTypes event.
 - Defines an EntitySyncTo service that syncs entities from Drupal to remote services.

 REQUIREMENTS